coinhark/website/README.md

 ## How to run
 This code serves as a sketch.<br/>

 ```javascript
 meteor run
 ```

 ## Litecoin Balance
 Currently, the website is used to provide information around our Litecoin Balance app, which is available on iOS and android.
-We expect to website to evolve in service and use.
+We expect the website to evolve in service and use.

 ## To Do